 If you are still having problems then check out our guide below on the most common Virgin Media WiFi Problems

-The 5 Biggest Problems and Complaints with Virgin Media Status Reported for Home and Business
+The 6 Biggest Problems and Complaints with Virgin Media Status Reported for Home and Business

-If your WiFi signal is full but your internet speed is still slow then you might have a problem with the Hub.
-If you check all of your router’s status lights, does it look like this?
+If your WiFi signal is full but your speed is still slow then you might have a problem with the Hub.

 - The green light is on.
 This means the Hub’s WiFi signal strength is full and your devices are connected to Virgin Media WiFi.